- Clare Cain - Trails Stewardship Director - firstname.lastname@example.org

 Marty comes to us after a long and successful corporate career as a technical writer and marketing communications manager.
 He is responsible for driving the overall marketing and communications effort for CFPA, including materials to support CFPA's planned growth.
 His marketing experience will go a long way towards helping us provide important and timely communications to members and conservation leaders.

 Marty spends most of his free time outside-puttering about the yard.
-An avid hiker, he and his family have maintained a section of the Long Trail and two side trails near Danby, Vermont for over 20 years.
+An avid hiker, he and his family maintained a section of the Long Trail and two side trails near Danby, Vermont for over 20 years.
 He enjoys back-country skiing and snowshoeing whenever the unpredictable New England winter weather allows and kayaking during spring and summer.
 Marty lives in Durham with his wife Evelyn.

 Amelia joins our team after working for the Connecticut Audubon Society as a teacher-naturalist and development coordinator.
 As development assistant, she works closely with the rest of the development team, researching grants and working in the donor database.
 With a B.S. in environmental studies and writing from Gettysburg College in Pennsylvania, Amelia returned to her hometown of Old Saybrook to pursue her passion for protecting the Connecticut River ecosystem.